-There are both risks and complication associated with dermabrasion.
-An individual's choice to undergo a procedure is based on the comparison of risks to potential benefit.
-Although the majority of patients do not experience these complications, you should discuss each of them with your surgeon to make sure you understand the risks, potential complications, and consequences of dermabrasion.
+Every procedure involves a certain amount of risk and it is important that you understand these risks and the possible complications associated with them.
+In addition, every procedure has limitations.
+Risks involve both items that specifically relate to the use of laser energy as a form of surgical therapy and to the specific procedure performed.
+An individual's choice to undergo a procedure is based on the comparison of the risk to potential benefit.
+Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand all possible consequences of laser skin resurfacing.

-Specific Risks of Dermabrasion Procedures
+Specific Risks of Laser Resurfacing Procedures